kanaria69/Mainecoco/README.md

-## Past, present, and future walked into a bar....
-It was tense.
+## I wanted to be a tailor but I didn't suit the job